 “Every part of this soil is sacred in the estimation of my people.
 Every hillside, every valley, every plain and grove, has been hallowed by some sad or happy event in days long vanished.” - Chief Seattle 1854

-Wherever you are reading this from, I invite you to take a moment, reflect on the Indigenous peoples of the place you call home.
-How can you learn more about them, their culture, their stories of past and present, and most importantly, what can you do to support local Indigenous led organizations, projects and movements?
+Wherever you are reading this from, I invite you to take a moment, reflect on the traditional lands of the first people of the place you call home, and wonder how you can learn more about them, their culture, their stories of past and present, and what you can do to support local Indigenous led organizations, projects and movements.

 Two Seattle Centers -